City Landscape: Background

 Mitchell was born and raised in Chicago and graduated from the School of the Art Institute of Chicago before settling in New York City.
 Mitchell and her mother are referred to as heiresses.
 At the 1950 Whitney Museum Annual, Mitchell saw her first Willem de Kooning.
 Mitchell became a part of the abstract expressionism movement and pursued art with emotion-filled coloration.

 Mitchell's style of abstract expressionism differed from her peers in several ways.
 Clement Greenberg, for example, argued that abstract expressionism, unlike traditional art, should avoid a dominant focal point.
 This compelled Mitchell to produce works featuring central visual elements.
 Unlike some of her abstract expressionist contemporaries who were action painters that worked fast and spontaneously with their paint, Mitchell painted at a gradual pace with intent.
 "I paint a little", she stated.
 "Then I sit and I look at the painting, sometimes for hours.
 Eventually the painting tells me what to do."
 In October 1957, in the first major feature on Mitchell's work that appeared in ARTnews, Irving Sandler noted that Mitchell rarely made alterations to her works (preferring to only add paint to her canvases or scrap them and restart), while her peers would often modify their work.

 In the 1950s, the art world was dominated by white men.
-Mitchell is regarded as among the greatest abstract expressionist painters along with Jackson Pollack, Franz Kline, and Willem de Kooning.
+Mitchell is regarded as among the greatest abstract expressionist painters along with Jackson Pollock, Franz Kline, and Willem de Kooning.
 She was among the few women artists of her generation to achieve acclaim.
 Mitchell's career took off in the 1950s and she began to have both group and solo shows at the Stable Gallery in 1953.
 Between 1953 and 1965, she had 7 solo shows there.